Limited launch: MAY batch, 85% claimed

 The Problem With Most Brain Supplements

 Walk into any supplement store and you'll find dozens of brain supplements promising sharper memory, laser focus, and "mental clarity."
-The labels are impressive.
-The evidence usually isn't.
+The labels sound impressive, but the evidence often falls short.

 Here's why most brain supplements fail:

 • Underdosed ingredients: Companies sprinkle in trace amounts of popular compounds so they can list them on the label.
-A product with 10mg of L-theanine is doing nothing for you.
+A product with only 10 mg of L-theanine is unlikely to do much.
 Clinical doses start at 100mg.

 • Proprietary blends: When a label says "proprietary blend: 500mg," you have no idea how much of each ingredient you're actually getting.
-This is a red flag, not a selling point.
+That's usually a red flag, not a benefit.

 • Zero bioavailability consideration: Some compounds barely survive your digestive system.
 How a supplement is delivered matters as much as what's in it.